- How long should I breastfeed?

 Please watch your baby and not the clock.
 You will be less stressed and more relaxed and that helps you and the baby more than driving yourself crazy with a schedule.

-If you have anymore questions, please find a CLC near you, feel free to leave a comment or email me.
+If you have anymore questions, please find a IBCLC/CLC near you, feel free to leave a comment or email me.
+La Leche League is a great place to get some peer-to-peer counseling as well.